MultSec/MultCheck/README.md

 ```

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU GEneralL Public License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements
 This project is inspired by the following projects: